mgcooper/icemodel/test/TOOL_REFERENCE.md

   `isolation="session"` before measuring and refuses any other failed condition of `perfMeasurementQuality` before publishing, with the accepted drift override as the one exception; a custom `output_file` records the verdict only.
+The attestation's run-start load is sampled once at the entry point, before the benchmarks and before any model runs.
+Every model built by one call shares that sample.
+The release snapshot gates that value, so start a release build only after the load average has settled.
   The build never compares the new rows with the prior rolling file; the saved metadata records `meta.attestation` and `meta.quality`
 - by default the rebuilt baselines use the formal 2-year contract: retained year plus one leading spinup year